 Yes, this is a requirement of our Faculty of Graduate and Postdoctoral Studies.
 For the Lazaridis EMTM program, applicants can submit a project proposal or other sample of writing related to their employment.

 No, the GRE/GMAT is not required for all applicants.
 However, in special situations, the Lazaridis EMTM office may request applicants to write the GRE/GMAT.

 Our faculty members are involved every step of the way, from course design and in-class discussions, to sharing research in their particular fields.
 In addition, our faculty will invite visitors and colleagues from top-tier universities around the world to be part of the Lazaridis EMTM teaching team.

-Out-of-town learners travelling from outside a 50km radius from Laurier’s Waterloo campus may be eligible for accommodation coverage during the weekend sessions.
-Please contact our Lazaridis EMTM office for more information.
+Out-of-town learners travelling from outside a 100km radius from Laurier’s Waterloo campus may be eligible for accommodation coverage during the weekend sessions.

 It is our goal to provide an intimate learning environment for our learners.
 To this end, the size of each cohort is limited.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×